 2- name and surname, home institute

 Some important notes:

 1- The aim of this meeting is N-O-T to give a talk or present a poster.
 As a matter of fact we will have a very few number of talks, if at all, which will NOT be the aim of our meeting.
 We will discuss about the work which needs to be done in relativistic stellar dynamics with a focus on GW sources.

 2- There will not be a registration fee.

 3- There will not be posters, nor proceedings.

 4- We’ll limit the number of attendees to some 50 people.
 We’ll be giving preference to those who stay for the whole duration.

-Pau Amaro-Seoane, Sambaran Banerjee, Maxwell Cai, Xian Chen, Michiko Fuji, Xuefei Gong, David Hernandez, Jongsuk Hong, Nathan Leigh, Jun Makino, Steve McMillan, Li Shuo, Mario Spera, Rainer Spurzem, Ataru Tanikawa, Alessandro Trani, Veronica Vazquez Acevez, Long Wang, Yihan Wang, Nicholas Stone
+Pau Amaro-Seoane, Sambaran Banerjee, Maxwell Cai, Xian Chen, Michiko Fuji, Xuefei Gong, Kimitake Hayasaki, David Hernandez, Jongsuk Hong, Arkadiusz Hypki, Nathan Leigh, Jun Makino, Steve McMillan, Steven Rieder, Li Shuo, Mario Spera, Rainer Spurzem, Nick Stone, Bhusan Kayastha, Alessandro Trani, Veronica Vazquez, Long Wang, Rongjia Yang, GwanWoo Park